Real topological Hochschild homology via the norm and Real Witt vectors: Real Hochschild homology

-\begin{defin} We say that a Mackey functor $\mM$ is \emph{flat} if the derived functors of the functor $\mM\square-$ vanish. \end{defin} \begin{prop} For any discrete $E_{\sigma}$-ring $\m{M}$ that can be written as a filtered colimit of representable $D_2$-Mackey functors, there is an isomorphism of $D_{2m}$-Mackey functors
+\begin{defin} We say that a Mackey functor $\mM$ is \emph{flat} if the derived functors of the functor $\mM\square-$ vanish. \end{defin} \begin{prop} For any discrete $E_{\sigma}$-ring $\m{M}$ that can be written as a filtered colimit of representable $D_2$-Mackey functors, there is an isomorphism